kube-tarian/hami/README.md

-# hami
+# Hami
-Hami - Web hooks management tool, similar to Convoy.
-But, developed as Temporal workers.
+Hami - Cloud-Native Webhooks management tool, similar to GetConvoy.io but, developed as Temporal workers; with out-of-the-box security, reliability and scalability for your webhooks infra.
+> Hami is a latin word, for Hooks.